Van Long Nature Reserve – the Best Boat Ride in Vietnam! (2024)

 The Boat Rower

 After buying a ticket from the kiosk, you will be assigned a boat rower.
-I have a slight feeling that they make an order among themselves and the next in line takes whoever books a ticket.
+I have a slight feeling that they make an order among themselves and the next in line takes you.
 That way they don’t fight over customers.
 It’s all pretty organized at Van Long.

 I traveled with two German girls and we got assigned a lovely old lady as a rower.
 She equipped us each with a Vietnamese hat and we boarded the boat.